danielyhwang/danielyhwang.github.io/_pages/about.md

 ---

 Hello!
-I'm a second-year Math PhD student at [Georgia Tech](https://math.gatech.edu), with current interests in algebra & algebraic geometry.
+I'm a third-year Math PhD student at [Georgia Tech](https://math.gatech.edu).
+I am interested in algebra, algebraic combinatorics, and algebraic geometry, and am currently working on problems in Ehrhart Theory.
+My advisor is [Josephine Yu](https://sites.gatech.edu/josephineyu/).

 I was born in Daegu, South Korea and raised in Charlotte, North Carolina.
 Prior to attending Georgia Tech, I attended undergraduate at [Duke](https://duke.edu), where I completed my [senior thesis](https://dukespace.lib.duke.edu/dspace/handle/10161/26428) under my undergraduate advisor [Margaret Regan](https://margaretregan.com).

-Other than doing math, I write & perform stand-up comedy, play board & video games, enjoy running, weightlifting, and tennis, and scour seminars for free food.
-I also dabble in a bunch of other hobbies, most recently Java game development (which is my 2024 resolution).
+Other than doing math, I write & perform stand-up comedy, play board & video games (most recently Werewolf, D&D, and SushiGo!
+Party), enjoy tennis, running, and weightlifting, and scour seminars (and the larger Atlanta region) for food.
+I also dabble in various other hobbies and organizations if I have the time.

+As of August 2024, I am the Graduate Student Representative for the School of Mathematics Graduate Committee and a member of the Graduate Student Council.
+I was an organizer for [High School Math Day](https://hsmd.math.gatech.edu).